ChaseHaddix/ChaseHaddix.github.io/_posts/2021-10-10-InvasiveNeuro.md

   - Neuroimaging
 ---

 Sometime we need to go inside the skull to figure out how the brain is behaving.
-While surgery is needed, the signals we get can be very clear.
+While surgery is needed, the signals can be a lot clearer.

 Levels of Invasiveness